 Mundi – from “mundus” (Latin) – means the world, the Universe, the Cosmos, and thus the immeasurable and freedom.

-The band was formed in 2017 in Wrocław to combine the total mutual inspirations and artistic experiences with the intention to create unique, moving, and the sensitivity of words and the message.
+The band was formed in 2017 in Wrocław, Poland to combine the total mutual inspirations and artistic experiences with the intention to create unique, moving, and the sensitivity of words and the message.

-In July 2020, Mundinova’s first studio album “W drodze” (English: On the Road) will be released, featuring Mundi Art, with guest appearance by Dariusz Kaliszuk (drums, percussion) and Mateusz Szemraj (oud, rubab, baglama).
+In July 2020, Mundinova’s first studio album “W drodze” (English: On the Road) has been released, featuring Mundi Art, with guest appearance by Dariusz Kaliszuk (drums, percussion) and Mateusz Szemraj (oud, rubab, baglama).

 Adam Baruch about the album: